Merritt A. Edson: Retirement

-In December 1945, he was assigned to the Office of the Chief of Naval Operations and, in February 1947, to Marine Corps Headquarters.
-Retirement from active duty came at the age of 50 years and after more than 30 years in the military service of his country.
+In December 1945, Edson was assigned as the senior Marine Corps officer on the staff of the Chief of Naval Operations and, in February 1947, to Marine Corps Headquarters.
+The final year of Edson's Marine Corps career would be consumed with controversy related to the National Security Act of 1947.

+On January 9, 1947, Edson was admitted to Bethesda Naval Hospital, ultimately receiving a hemilaminectomy at the end of the month, and would recover there until March 10.
+In February, while still recovering, Edson received a copy of what would become Senate Bill 758 from a Vermont senator, who asked for his thoughts on it.
+This analysis consumed Edson's remaining time in the hospital.

+Edson was horrified.
+He believed the bill, which would unify the War Department and Department of the Navy, could undermine civilian oversight of the military by placing the entire military under a powerful secretary of defense who could, at least in theory, become a threat to the republic.
+Perhaps more significantly, he believed it would lead to the disbanding of the Marine Corps as an unnecessary secondary army.

+After the Truman administration required all criticism of the legislation from active military to be routed through the White House rather than go directly to Congress, Edson retired and delivered a blistering critique of it in hearings.
+On October 15, 1947, Edson prepared a letter documenting what had actually happened, and requested that the Commandant add it to his official personnel file.

+Retirement from active duty came at the age of 50 after more than 30 years of military service.
 He was promoted to major general at the time of his retirement on August 1, 1947.

 Following retirement from the Marine Corps he became the first commissioner of the Vermont State Police, organizing the force partially from an older organization of motor vehicle officers.
 He established the organization on a paramilitary basis which has since been adopted by other states.
 He served as president of the National Rifle Association 1949–1950.

 In July 1951, after returning to Washington, D.C., he became executive director of the National Rifle Association, where his major efforts in that post were stimulating the interest of Americans in rifle marksmanship.
 Concurrently, he campaigned vigorously for a Marine Corps adequate both in size and strength for its many commitments.

 He died on August 14, 1955, in Washington, D.C., by his own hand, having committed suicide by carbon monoxide poisoning in the garage next to his Washington, D.C. home while serving in the NRA post.
-At the time of his death, in addition to his duties at the Rifle Association, he was the navy representative on the Defense Advisory Committee on Prisoner of War Problems.
+At the time of his death, in addition to his duties at the NRA, he was the navy representative on the Defense Advisory Committee on Prisoner of War Problems.
 This group recommended the standards of conduct for American prisoners of war that were later adopted and issued as the Code of Conduct for all American servicemen.

 He was buried at Arlington National Cemetery.